 Here is my response to Mr. Wu.

 “The engineering world has been based on the 3D model for over 33 years.
 It is shocking to think that someone still thinks we use drawings only as the authorizing document.
-It has been the solid model “and” a drawing (first printed and now delivered as a PDF) for me since 1982.
+It has been the solid model “and” an AID (drawing) (first printed and now delivered as a PDF) for me since 1987.

-This fellow is describing MBD for SW.
+Mr. Wu is describing MBD for SW.
 He thinks that we do not deliver a 3D model along with the drawings.
 He thinks we only give manufacturing the drawings and they have to recreate the 3D model.
 Sadly, this the level of ignorance that is managing the MBD process for Dassault.
-The drawing is an easily generated reference document that requires no special software to view.”
+The AID (Associated Information Document (drawing)) is an easily generated reference document that requires no special software to view.”